 With varying levels of difficulty, these routines will have you constantly moving and shifting positions.
-The amount of movement helps to get your heart pumping and your joints feeling great.
 You’ll get your cardio AND your stretching in and you won’t hate it! 😉

 The Strengthening Routines

-Strength training doesn't have to start with lifting weights in the gym- instead, you're building strength by simply moving your body weight around.
-Each stretch is only done once, so with a bit of music and the constant movement, you’ll never be bored.
+Each stretch is only done once, so with a bit of music and constant movement, you’ll never be bored.
 These strengthening routines truly have a level for everyone, from beginners to high-level athletes.

-Doing 5-10 minutes is a great start to getting active and increasing your aerobic activity levels.
+Doing 10 minutes is a great start to getting active and increasing your aerobic activity levels.
 If you want to do 20 minutes in a day, you can always split your exercise into chunks.
-Once you're become comfortable with 20, try to aim for 30 minutes or more for better results!
+Once you’ve become comfortable with 20, try to aim for 30 minutes for better results!

-This is a simple way to get some fresh air, get moving, and to explore the area around you.
-If you want to lean a bit more towards serious exercise, push yourself with a brisk walking speed, but even a normal pace is good.
+This is a simple way to get some fresh air, get moving, and explore the area around you!
+If you want to lean towards serious exercise, push yourself with a brisk walking speed, but even a normal pace is good.

 If you’re not a fan of walking around in nature, you can always use this as a chance to go window shopping or to wander around new art galleries.
 Exercise and cardio don’t need to be something you despise but can be a welcome break to your day.

-Indoor or outdoor, swimming is a solid form of cardio that is low impact on your joints.
-The water relieves the pressure on your body, which allows you to exercise freely without feeling the impacts of gravity.
-Swimming laps is the most straight-forward way of water cardio, but you can also try imitating your favourite synchronized swimmers or compete in a rousing match of water polo!
+Indoor or outdoor, swimming is a solid form of cardio that is a low impact on your joints.
+The water relieves the pressure on your body, which allows you to exercise freely without feeling the impact of gravity.
+Swimming laps are the most straightforward way of water cardio, but you can also try imitating your favourite synchronized swimmers or compete in a rousing match of water polo!